 Select courses are offered for three hours of transferable Tulane credit.
-Tracks are available for middle and high school students, and the curricula are designed to match students’ academic levels.
+Tracks are available for high school students, and the curricula are designed to match students’ academic levels.
 The learning environment at Tulane is unique because it aims to accomplish the following:

 Several features set the Tulane Pre-College experience apart from other learning opportunities:

-Tulane Pre-College offers a selection of courses each summer for motivated middle and high school students who wish to pursue their academic interests while strengthening their college applications.
+Tulane Pre-College offers a selection of courses each summer for motivated high school students who wish to pursue their academic interests while strengthening their college applications.
 The aim of Tulane University Pre-College is to develop students both inside and outside of the classroom in a safe and supportive environment.
 Students who have participated in Tulane Pre-College return to school with a much better sense of what they need to do in preparation for college.